Omega-3 (EPA & DHA)

 people who regularly eat oily fish often have better omega-3 status

-Omega-3 may be useful if you:
+But omega-3 may also be useful if you:

 eat little or no oily fish